Skip to main content

 What is a T1 form?

 The T1 form is a summary of all income taxes you pay to the CRA.
-It declares all income you have generated for the specified calendar year.
-Think of the T1 as a kind of summary of all the other forms you complete for your income taxes, as well as all the information required to file.
+Think of it as a kind of summary of all the other forms you complete for your income taxes, as well as all the information required to file.

-You need the T1 form to apply for various services like the Canada Child benefit, GST/HST refundable tax credits, and other benefits.
+You need the T1 form to apply for the Canada Child Benefit, GST/HST refundable tax credits, and other benefits.
 You may also be required to provide the T1 general income form when applying for major credits, such as a mortgage.

 Who should fill out a T1?